 The personnel are recognised as valuable to the business and the Directors ensure that where possible all best endeavours are undertaken to retain staff that add to the business.
 All staff, including senior management functions have potential locums that can take over responsibilities in the short or long term should the need arise.

 - Remuneration risk

-The nature of the firm’s remuneration policy is set by the firms Directors.
-As a small firm only the Directors are considered “Code Staff” under the disclosure requirements.
+The nature of the firm’s remuneration policy is set by the firm's Directors with oversight from the Parent Company and Non-Executive Directors.
+Only the Directors are considered “Code Staff” under the disclosure requirements.

 A “probability and impact” assessment is carried out as part of the ICAAP to arrive at a suitable level of capital to be held in mitigation (Pillar 2).
 The Board has adopted a conservative approach to risk, which is achieved in the following ways:

 - The appointment of experienced and independent senior managers to the controls and oversight functions within the firm;